 Many New College students pursue an Applied Mathematics AOC all on its own, while others combine the major with studies in Biology, Physics and other concentrations in what we call a “slash” degree.
 Your faculty advisor can assist you in determining which path is best for your special interests and goals.

 The (minimal) course work for a slash degree in Applied Mathematics includes the following:

-In addition, a course in Programming is highly recommended.
+A course in Programming is also recommended.

-• A course in programming.
+• A course in programming

-Other requirements for the major include
+Other requirements for the major include:

-• A two semester introductory sequence (or two semesters of more advanced material) in either Biology, Chemistry, or Physics.
+• A two-semester introductory sequence (or two semesters of more advanced material) in either Biology, Chemistry or Physics

 Introduction to Numerical Methods